Vasilisalook/vasilisalook.github.io/_posts/2023-06-21-my-sixth-module.md

 **Summary Post for the discussion**

-We had an engaging discussion with fellow students on the topic of the ethics code, <br> based on an illustrative case from the Association of Computing Machinery website: <br> “Automated Active Response Weaponry”.
-In this particular case, a company violated several rules <br> of the ACM Code of Ethics and Professional Conduct.
-For instance, developers ignored Principle 1.2 (avoid harm), <br> Principle 1.1 (contribute to society and human well-being), Principle 1.6 (respect privacy), <br> and Principle 1.4 (do not discriminate).
-Furthermore, the engineers of this company acted correctly <br> by resigning and publicly expressing their awareness, despite breaking their confidentiality agreements.
+We had an engaging discussion with fellow students on the topic of the ethics code, based on an illustrative case from the Association of Computing Machinery website: “Automated Active Response Weaponry”.
+In this particular case, a company violated several rules of the ACM Code of Ethics and Professional Conduct.
+For instance, developers ignored Principle 1.2 (avoid harm), Principle 1.1 (contribute to society and human well-being), Principle 1.6 (respect privacy),and Principle 1.4 (do not discriminate).
-<br> This action aligns with Principle 1.7 (honour confidentiality), Principle 2.5 (provide comprehensive evaluations of potential risks), and Principle 3.1 (ensure that the public good is of central concern).
+Furthermore, the engineers of this company acted correctly by resigning and publicly expressing their awareness, despite breaking their confidentiality agreements.
+This action aligns with Principle 1.7 (honour confidentiality), Principle 2.5 (provide comprehensive evaluations of potential risks), and Principle 3.1 (ensure that the public good is of central concern).

-It is evident that there are also clear violations of the British Computer Society Code of Conduct. <br> The company failed to uphold public interest with regards to public health, privacy, security, and well-being,<br> as well as the promotion of equal access to the benefits of IT.
+It is evident that there are also clear violations of the British Computer Society Code of Conduct.
+The company failed to uphold public interest with regards to public health, privacy, security, and well-being, as well as the promotion of equal access to the benefits of IT.

-Nils Linhoff (Linhoff, 2023) emphasised that this post raises significant questions <br> about the role of military AI startups in today's business environment.
+Nils Linhoff (Linhoff, 2023) emphasised that this post raises significant questions about the role of military AI startups in today's business environment.

-Constantinos Kyriacou (Kyriacou, 2023) pointed out that humanity must take full responsibility <br> for our behaviour and always ensure that our actions do not exceed predetermined limits.
+Constantinos Kyriacou (Kyriacou, 2023) pointed out that humanity must take full responsibility for our behaviour and always ensure that our actions do not exceed predetermined limits.

-In conclusion, I have not come across recent information from scholars regarding ethical issues in the use of AI in the military.<br>
-The most recent studies on this sensitive topic were published two to three years ago. <br> For example, "How viable is international arms control for military artificial intelligence?
-Three lessons from nuclear weapons" (Maas, 2019). <br>
+In conclusion, I have not come across recent information from scholars regarding ethical issues in the use of AI in the military.
+The most recent studies on this sensitive topic were published two to three years ago.
+For example, "How viable is international arms control for military artificial intelligence?
+Three lessons from nuclear weapons" (Maas, 2019).
 However, I believe this theme remains relevant, and scholars should raise more questions about it in the context of ethics.<br>

 You are welcome to find the list of references [here.](https://github.com/Vasilisalook/vasilisalook.github.io/blob/main/PP_Unit2_References.txt)